Jhanak: Development

 Jhanak is produced by Leena Gangopadhyay and Saibal Banerjee under Magic Moments Motion Pictures.
 It is inspired from Jol Nupur.

 Casting

 Hiba Nawab was cast in the titular role of Jhanak.
 Krushal Ahuja was cast as Aniruddha Bose opposite Hiba Nawab.
 Chandni Sharma was cast as Arshi, the parallel lead.
 Dolly Sohi was cast as Arshi's mother Srishti, while Kajal Pisal was cast as Aniruddh's mother Tanuja.
 Rishi Kaushik was cast as Tejas, Jhanak's obsessive lover.

 In January 2024, Sohi quit the show and was replaced by Poorva Gokhale.
 In April 2024, Deepali Pansare was cast as Mrinalini, opposite Puneet Panjwani.

 Zohaib Siddiqui and Erica Fernandes were approached to play the new leads post the generation leap, but Riya Sharma, Arjit Taneja and Twinkle Arora were finalized.
 Krushal Ahuja was replaced by Sumeet Sachdev as the older Anirudh, while Parvati Sehgal took over the role of the older Jhanak, replacing Nawab.
-Ashlesha Sawant replaced Chandni Sharma.
+Ashlesha Sawant replaced Chandni Sharma as older Arshi.